Malaysia Airlines jet crash insurance may be complex, lengthy

 Ukraine accused "terrorists" - militants fighting to unite eastern Ukraine with Russia - of shooting down the Boeing 777 with a Soviet-era SA-11 ground-to-air missile as it flew from Amsterdam to Kuala Lumpur.

-Leaders of the pro-Russian Donetsk People's Republic rebels denied any involvement, although around the same time their military commander said his forces had downed a Ukrainian transport plane.
+Leaders of the pro-Russian Donetsk People's Republic rebels denied any involvement, although around the same time their military commander said his forces had downed a much smaller Ukrainian transport plane.

-Which insurers are on the hook for losses, which are usually spread across a wide number of players, depends on whether the downing is considered to have been due to a hostile act.

-AGCS, a division of Germany's Allianz SE, is the lead reinsurer covering the aircraft, which London-based insurance broker Aon Plc has valued at about $97.3 million.
-AGCS is also the lead liability reinsurer for Malaysian Airlines, the company said in a statement.
+Bloomberg reported late on Thursday that Germany's Allianz SE was the lead hull and liability reinsurer covering the airliner, which London-based insurance broker Aon Plc valued at about $97.3 million.
+Bloomberg added that Willis Group Holdings brokered the policy.

-"(But) if reports that the plane was shot down are verified, the aircraft loss will be borne by the niche aviation war market, which has recently been pummelled by a series of losses," Barclays bank said in a research note.

-Fighting at the Tripoli Airport in Libya this week saw $200 million to $400 million in damages to aircraft, the bank said.

 In some ways, the investigation will mirror the search for the Malaysia Airlines flight that went missing in March, when Malaysia had jurisdiction and other countries assisted.